 The Bank's loan portfolio includes residential real estate, commercial real estate, construction, home equity, commercial and consumer segments.
 A substantial portion of the loan portfolio is secured by real estate in the southeastern Massachusetts area.
-The Bank also lends to commercial real estate borrowers in the greater Washington D.C. metropolitan area, and at December 31, 2018 and 2019, the Bank had \$112.3 million and \$261.6 million in net loans outstanding in that area, respectively.
+The Bank also lends to commercial real estate borrowers in the greater WMA, and at December 31, 2019 and 2020, the Bank had \$261.6 million and \$371.7 million in net loans outstanding in that area, respectively.
 The ability of the Bank's debtors to honor their contracts is dependent upon real estate, construction, and general economic conditions.